 The replication of essential human cognitive processes such as scene analysis, language understanding, and social interactions forms an important class of applications.
-These processes probably include a form of reasoning because we are able, after the facts, to explain our conclusions with logical arguments.
-However, the actual processes usually happen without conscious involvement, suggesting that the full complexity of logic reasoning is not required.
+These processes probably involve some form of reasoning because we are able, after the facts, to explain our conclusions with logical arguments.
+However, the actual processes usually happen without conscious involvement, suggesting that the full complexity of logic reasoning may not be required.
 Which algebraic reasoning primitive are suitable for such applications?

 The following sections describe more specific ideas investigating reasoning systems suitable for natural language processing and vision tasks.
-It defines trainable modules that provide the means to represent arbitrary hierarchical structures using fixed size representation vectors.
+They define trainable modules that provide the means to represent arbitrary hierarchical structures using fixed size representation vectors.
+Whether such vectors are the best representation for the task remains of course to be proved.
+The goal of this example is to show that the algebraic set of operations defined on the representation space is more important than the representation itself.
 The discussion includes preliminary results on natural language processing tasks and potential directions for vision tasks.
-Additional modules working on this space or representations are then proposed.
-The section concludes with the description of conceptual and algorithmic issues associated with learning algorithms operating in this space.
+Additional modules working on this space of representations are then proposed.
+The last section describes some conceptual and algorithmic issues associated with learning algorithms operating in this space.